nydiokar/analyzer/docs/helius_v2_API/helius-getTransactionsForAddress-migration.md

 3) Make default after burn-in.
 4) Optional next: For features that do not require Enhanced payloads, consider using `transactionDetails: "full"` or `signatures` directly to reduce costs.

-### Replacing Phase 2 using getTransactionsForAddress (full) — considerations and plan
+### Replacing Phase 2 using getTransactionsForAddress (full) — considerations and plan (DEFFER not worht the overhead)

 Helius `getTransactionsForAddress` supports `transactionDetails: "full"` (limit ≤ 100) with encodings identical to `getTransaction` (`json`, `jsonParsed`, `base64`, `base58`).
 Our current Phase 2 relies on Helius Enhanced Transactions (`/v0/transactions`) which include pre-parsed, enriched fields (`tokenTransfers`, `nativeTransfers`, `events.swap`, etc.) used by our mapper.
 Fully replacing Phase 2 means consuming standard Solana transaction/meta formats and re-implementing enrichment logic we currently get from Helius.